 Although medical providers may try to make excuses for why your child’s injury occurred, the truth is that many birth injuries can be avoided with careful monitoring, planning, and swift action by the healthcare provider.
 When healthcare providers fail to act and cause harm, they can be held responsible for their negligence.

-Wagner Reese provides free initial case consultations for parents of children affected by injuries from shoulder dystocia (distortion), because we believe you deserve to know the truth about your medical care.
+Wagner Reese provides free initial case consultations for parents of children affected by injuries from long-term effects of shoulder dystocia (distortion), because we believe you deserve to know the truth about your medical care.

 What is Shoulder Dystocia?